Kim Eun-sook: Jang Dong-gun's TV comeback

 By this time, the writer-director duo of Kim and Shin had gained a reputation for making hits, and their projects attracted high-profile actors.
 In 2012, after 12 years of acting in films, superstar Jang Dong-gun made his television comeback in A Gentleman's Dignity.
 Jang said that Kim and Shin's involvement in the project influenced his decision.
 After repeatedly alluding to him in On Air, Kim confessed her "ulterior motives" that she had really wanted to work on a drama with Jang.
 She and the crew were so determined to cast him in the lead that not only was the airdate moved back from March to late May to accommodate his schedule, but Kim, in the hopes of getting him to take the role, lied to Jang's wife, actress Ko So-young that there would be no kissing scenes.
 Instead, Kim wrote racy and sexy scenes, as befitting what has been called a "40-year-old, male version of Sex and the City."
-The drama portrayed the humorous love lives of a group of close-knit male friends played by Jang, Kim Min-jong, Kim Su-ro, and Lee Jong-hyuk, and previous On Air star Kim Ha-neul played Jang's love interest.
+The drama portrayed the humorous love lives of a group of close-knit male friends played by Jang, Kim Min-jong, Kim Soo-ro, and Lee Jong-hyuk, and previous On Air star Kim Ha-neul played Jang's love interest.